eth-ait/GauSTAR/README.md

   - [Output format](#output-format)
   - [Other Tools](#other-tools)
 - [Troubleshooting](#troubleshooting)
+-->

 ---

 ## Data processing on ActorsHQ dataset

-We modify the original HumanRF framework to generate 3D meshes and render depth images for the ActorHQ dataset.
-The resulting depth maps are used as input to GauSTAR.
+We adapt the original HumanRF framework to generate 3D meshes and render depth images for the ActorHQ dataset.

 The following instructions use Actor01 Sequence1 from frame 40 to 80 as an example.
-Please modify the corresponding parameters if you are using a different sequence or frame range.
+Please modify the parameters accordingly if you are using a different sequence or frame range.

 ### HumanRF training

-First, install the HumanRF environment.
+Install the HumanRF environment.
 Detailed instructions can be found in the [HumanRF README](data_process/humanrf/README.md#installation).

 ```bash
 cd data_process/humanrf/